Achievable logoAchievable logo

 Yield-based options

-Yield-based options are based on changing bond yields in the Treasury (U.S. Government) debt market.
+Yield-based options are based on changes in bond yields in the Treasury (U.S. Government) debt market.
 For example:

 Long 1 Jul TYX 35 call @ $4

-The TYX is the 30-year Treasury Bond yield, typically the only yield index tested on the exam.
-An investor that is long the TYX is expecting bond yields to rise.
-In this scenario, the investor’s call goes “in the money” (gains intrinsic value) when the yield for 30-year Treasuries rises above 3.5%.
+TYX is the 30-year Treasury bond yield index, and it’s typically the only yield index tested on the exam.
+An investor who is long TYX is expecting bond yields to rise.
+In this example, the call goes in the money (gains intrinsic value) when the 30-year Treasury yield rises above 3.5%.

-The strike price is the primary unique aspect of yield-based options.
-You must place a decimal between the first and second numbers to find the actual strike price (which references yield).
-That is why a long TYX 35 call is a bet that 30-year Treasury yields will rise above 3.5%.
-Beyond the strike price, all other characteristics of yield-based options are the same as standard equity options.
+The main unique feature is the strike price.
+To find the actual strike (the yield level), place a decimal between the first and second digits.
+That’s why a TYX 35 call is a bet that 30-year Treasury yields will rise above 3.5%.
+Aside from how the strike is quoted, yield-based options behave like standard equity options.

 An investor goes long 1 Jul TYX 35 call at $4.
 Answer the following questions: